 On November 4, 2019, Medtronic, Inc., Medtronic Puerto Rico Operations Co., Medtronic Logistics LLC and Medtronic USA, Inc. (collectively, the Medtronic Affiliates) filed an initial complaint against the Company in the United States District Court for the Central District of California, Case No. 8:19-cv-2115, and amended the complaint on November 26, 2019.
 The Company refers to this matter as the Medtronic Litigation.
 The complaint asserts that the Company's r-SNM System infringes U.S. Patent Nos.
 8,036,756, 8,626,314, 9,463,324 and 9,821,112 held by the Medtronic Affiliates, and the amended complaint further includes the additional patents 8,738,148; 8,457,758; and 7,774,069 (collectively, the Medtronic Patents).
-The Medtronic Litigation requests customary remedies for patent infringement, including (i) a judgment that the Company has infringed and is infringing the Medtronic Patents, (ii) damages, including treble damages for willful infringement, (iii) a permanent injunction preventing the Company from infringing the Medtronic Patents, (iv) attorneys' fees, and (v) costs and expenses.
+The Medtronic Patents, (ii) damages, including treble damages for willful infringement, (iii) a permanent injunction preventing the Company from infringing the Medtronic Patents, (iv) attorneys' fees, and (v) costs and expenses.
 The Company believes the allegations are without merit and is vigorously defending itself against them.
 Given the early stage of the Medtronic Litigation, the Company is unable to predict the likelihood of success of the claims of the Medtronic Affiliates against the Company or to quantify any risk of loss.
 The Medtronic Litigation could last for an extended period of time and require the Company to dedicate significant financial resources and management resources to its defense.
 An adverse ruling against the Company could materially and adversely affect its business, financial position, results of operations or cash flows and could also result in reputational harm.
 Even if the Company is successful in defending against these claims, the Medtronic Litigation could result in significant costs, delays in future product developments, reputational harm or other collateral consequences.

-On March 16, 2020, the Company filed seven petitions before the United States Patent and Trademark Office (USPTO) requesting inter partes review (IPR) to contest the validity of each of the Medtronic patents that Medtronic has alleged are being infringed by Axonics.
-The timing of the IPR process is defined by statute.
-In most circumstances, the USPTO will take six months to determine whether to institute an IPR petition.
-If instituted, the USPTO will usually render a decision on the validity of a contested patent within twelve months of instituting the review.
+On March 16, 2020, the Company filed seven petitions before the United States Patent and Trademark Office (USPTO) requesting inter partes review (IPR) to contest the validity of each of the Medtronic patents that Medtronic has alleged are being infringed by the Company.
+In September 2020, the USPTO decided that it will accept or "institute" the IPR process for six of the seven patents, finding that Axonics had demonstrated a reasonable likelihood that at least one, if not all, of the claims of these six patents are invalid.
+The USPTO will usually render a decision on the validity of contested patents within twelve months of instituting the review.
 The Company filed a motion to stay the proceedings before the United States District Court for the Central District of California pending resolution of the IPR process.
 The Company's motion was granted by the court on May 8, 2020.